10 Everyday Mistakes That Are Ruining Your Eyelashes

 Many girls can attest to this habit; after all, it’s just so darn satisfying.
 Even so, it may be best to sit on your hands next time to get the urge.
 Rubbing your eyes too vigorously can damage your entire eye, eyelashes included.
 Being gentle when it comes to anything with the eyes is key—also keep that in mind when scrubbing away mascara and drying your face.
 Learn about more body parts you should never touch.

 Time to clean out that battered makeup bag you’re hoarding (and yes, makeup does expire)!
 Even when it’s possible to scrounge out more makeup from that old tube, don’t.
 Old mascara can harbor harsh bacteria, which in turn can spark lash loss, damage, and infection galore.
 “Rule of thumb for mascara/eyeliner is to replace every three months, tops.
 If your eyes are constantly watery/itchy, consider swapping your mascara or eyeliner—they might be expired,” notes Gijeli.
 “If the problem persists, definitely speak to an ophthalmologist about it; it could be allergies or an eye infection.”

 Heat isn’t your body’s friend (at least when it comes to beauty).
 It can dry your skin out, make your hair feel like hay and yes, harm your lashes.
 If you’re using heated eyelash curlers or your blow dryer to warm it up before using, stop now.
 Intense heat can break down those lash hairs and weaken their foundation.
-Try these 13 other tricks to help your makeup last all day.

 Ripping off false lashes